donut-party/donut-docs-site/content/docs/system/_index.md

   tools for documenting and visualizing your system so that it remains understandable as it grows.
-- **Easily mock components for tests:** Having a clear and consistent way to mock out components to test interactions with a payment processor (for example) will make your life easier.
+- **Easily mock components for tests:** Having a clear and consistent way to mock out components to test interactions with e.g. payment processors or email servers will make your life easier.
 - **Enable more complex reuse:** Reusing pure functions in Clojure is easy.
   Reusing components that combine processes and state, not so much. donut.system lays a foundation that makes it possible to reuse not just individual